-Windows – 60% of a building’s energy is lost through windows.
-To decrease carbon dioxide emissions and save energy, hire contractors to install for you one of the following options: window glazing or glass fiber reinforced polyester window frames.
+- Windows – 60% of a building’s energy is lost through windows.
+To decrease carbon dioxide emissions and save energy, hire contractors to install for you one of the following options: window glazing or glass fibre reinforced polyester window frames.

 Foundation – a properly insulated foundation not only helps to lower heating costs but it enhances comfort, prevents insect infestation and moisture problems among other.
 If you are constructing a new home, use insulating concrete blocks.
 Remember to consult certified experts regarding available insulation materials for your foundation.

 By now, you already know the areas of your home where you need to insulate to lower heat and cooling costs as well as reduce carbon dioxide emissions to the atmosphere.
 To ensure enhanced comfort in your home, plan when to insulate.
 According to energy experts, the best time to insulate your home or commercial building is under construction.